adriansalvatori/SVCMS2022/README.md

 - Enhanced User Administration tools
 - Enhanced Reaction to Articles
 - Enhanced Blocks for Inner Pages and Articles
+- Collaboration tool for commenting and tasking on-site

 **Bedrock** is an open source project and completely free to use.